 FOR IMMEDIATE RELEASE

-Transparent Hands, a leading nonprofit organization providing free medical treatment to the poor and underprivileged in Pakistan, is pleased to announce a new partnership with Sheikh Mohammad Bin Zayed Al-Nahyan Institute of Cardiology, Quetta.
-On October 6, 2023, the two organizations signed a Memorandum of Understanding (MOU) to improve access to treatment for patients with cardiac conditions.
-The MOU was signed by Raheel Abbas, Director of Transparent Hands; and Col. Hassan Jaffar, Additional Hospital Director, of SMBZAN Institute of Cardiology, Quetta.
+Transparent Hands, a leading nonprofit organization providing free medical treatment to the poor and underprivileged in Pakistan, is pleased to announce a new partnership with PSRD – Pakistan Society for Rehabilitation of Differently Abled.
+On January 4, 2024, the two organizations signed a Memorandum of Understanding (MOU) to provide free orthopedic surgeries to deserving patients.

-Transparent Hands has been orking tirelessly since 2014 to provide free surgeries and organize free medical camps.
-With its partnership with Sheikh Mohammad Bin Zayed Al-Nahyan Institute of Cardiology, Quetta, Transparent Hands aims to fight against the disparity of healthcare access and work toward the common goal of making quality healthcare accessible for those who need it most, especially cardiac patients in the area of Balochistan.
+Since 2014, Transparent Hands has worked tirelessly to provide free surgeries and organize free medical camps.
+With its partnership with the Pakistan Society for Rehabilitation of Differently Abled, Transparent Hands aims to work for the common goal of making quality healthcare accessible for those who need it most.